lizgarseeyah/Data_Science/index.md

 clf_B = KNeighborsClassifier()
 clf_C = AdaBoostClassifier(random_state=1)#Ensemble Methods
 ```
 An initial model evaluation was performed by running 1%, 10%, and 100% of the training data through each model.
 The accuracy and f-score metrics are used to determine the best model.
-Accuracy is a relevant metric, because we do not want to request donations from a person that we incorrectly identified as a potential donor.
-The f-score measure both precision, true positives, and the models ability to recall those individuals.
+Accuracy is useful here, because we do not want to request donations from a person that we incorrectly identified as a potential donor.
+The f-score measures both precision, true positives, and the training models' ability to recall those individuals.

 ![accuracy-f-score](/img/accuracy-f-score.png)
 ![performance-metrics](/img/performance-metrics.png)

-After completing the evaluation, the testing set results above indicated that the AdaBoost Classifier was the best model for this project.
+After completing the evaluation, the testing set results above indicated that the AdaBoost Classifier was the best model for this project based on time, accuracy score, and f-score.

 **AdaBoost Overview**